lmas/thesis/thesis.typ

 - doing a fast fourier transform required the use of complex numbers, which was a different type in Go and might cause performance problems.

+algo:
+- can't handle constant regions, causing NaNs.
+- especially gyro worked poorly, as it kept to it's baseline all the time.
+- but one happy accident was that the new streaming algo could recover from the constant region problems thanks to the ring-buffer cycling through data.
+- surprised the deque library didn't add bad performance overhead.
+- hard to pick good seq.size, need more research and detailing effects of it.

+sensors:
+- the choice of hardware sensors was poorly made, should had researched better.

 ////////////////////////////////////////////////////////////////////////////////
 // Conclusion